wp-plugins/csv-2-post/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: CSV 2 POST, CSV 2 POST Plugin, CSV 2 POST Software, CSV2POST, wordpress data import,wordpress data importer,auto blogging,auto blogger,autoblog,mass create posts,mass post creation,csv file importer,csv file data import,post injection,import spreadsheet,excel file import,excel import,www.csv2post.com,CSV2POST,wordpresscsv import,wordpress import plugin,wordpress data import tool,wordpress data import plugin,wordpress post creation plugin
 Requires at least: 3.3.1
-Tested up to: 3.4.2
+Tested up to: 3.5.1
 Stable tag: trunk

 CSV 2 POST

 == Description ==

-CSV 2 POST is a growing box of tools for mass blogging (easily hacked to auto-blog if you know how) plus more.
+CSV 2 POST is a growing box of tools for auto-blogging and managing imported data.
-Everything added to this plugin is at the request of people who know best: professionals developing true money making websites.
-They come to us because other plugins which offer a step by step system and assume a lot about what the user wants done with their data are simply not good enough.
-They know that, we know that but about 95% of CSV importer users do not.
+Everything added to this plugin is at the request of users who know best including professionals developing true money making websites and even well known companies have made use of CSV 2 POST to help with administration.
+Those include CBS News and Ryanair Ltd. They come to us because other plugins which offer a step by step system and assume a lot about what the user wants done with their data are simply not good enough.

-CSV 2 POST has been designed to out perform other importers and we have done that with the help of the Wordpress community who use them all.
-It is not not a step-by-step system like most (possibly all) other plugins available, which takes you through the same process on every single use, every single website no matter what theme or plugins you have.
-Instead it is more of a workshop and in this workshop are hidden tools that obvious on first use.
-There is just too much to put on the interface at this time and so anyone keen should hack the plugin using the PHP functions provided.
+CSV 2 POST has been designed to out-perform other importers and we have done that with the help of the Wordpress community who use them all.
+We include a step-by-step system like most (possibly all) other plugins available, which takes users through the same process on every single use, every single website no matter what theme or plugins we use.
+However our main interface is more of a workshop or a sandbox and in this sandbox are endless tools, some are not obvious because it's hard putting them all on one interface without making it feel over complicated.

-Thank you for your interest in our software.

 = Support =
 The plugin is supported by a dedicated